Selling a house with cladding

 The term ‘cladding‘ refers to materials used in construction to provide homes with insulation or protect against the weather.
 It can be an internal layer or an external layer.

-- It was an answer for people who want something with texture and do not want to paint.
+- It was an answer for people who want something energy efficient and cost-effective for the exterior of their building.

 - Protection of the building against weather conditions.

-- Variety of colours, shades, shapes and sizes.
+- It could be constructed in a variety of colours, shades, shapes and sizes.

 - Immense Design Flexibility.